Associate MEMBERS

 Athletic Careers, Performance, and Support Needs

-This work builds on my doctoral research into the social transformations of sports practices and the dynamics of competition.
+This work builds on my doctoral research on social transformations in sports practices and the dynamics of competition.

 Keywords